GauravGupta0216/Movify/README.md

     ```
 2. Build and run the app on a simulator or a physical device.

+## MovifyMock Target

+If you experience any network issues or the TMDb API is not working, you can use the **MovifyMock** target.
+This target runs the app with mock data, allowing you to explore all features without relying on live API responses.

+To use MovifyMock:
+1. In Xcode, select the **MovifyMock** scheme from the scheme selector at the top of the window.
+2. Build and run the app as usual.

 ## Technologies Used

 - **Swift**: The programming language used to build the app.